raspberrypilearning/make-crumble-robot-head/en/step_10.md

 --- /task ---

-You could just put the two sequences together but let's take it a step further and repeat both sequences.
+You could just put the two sequences together, but let's take it a step further and repeat both sequences.

 --- task ---